MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/bundling.md

 $ deno run --allow-net --allow-read file_server.min.js
 ```

-Or run against an bundled file.
+Or minify a file which was bundled already using Deno.

 ```sh
 $ cat build/bundle.js \